NEPrepResources/Restful_NE_2024_RTB/README.md

    npm install
    ```

-4. Set up your MongoDB database and update the connection details in `backend/config/database.js`.
+4. Set up your Postgres database and update the connection details in `backend/config/database.js`.

 5. Run the backend server: